• Home

 I don't know what it as about the autumn that always makes it seem like a new beginning.
 Some people use the New Year to make a fresh start, but for perpetual students, teachers, and professors like me, autumn is the time for new beginnings.
 I always speak of years in terms of school years, and probably always will.

+You wouldn't know it was autumn here in South Texas.
+Like green, I miss seasons, but there is still a sense of palpable change in the air.
+Next week, I'll have completely new students, some of whom are attending university for the first time.
+That's always exciting--to be part of their freshmen experience.
+In addition to upper-division students, I've had the opportunity to teach freshmen almost every year I've been a college instructor, and their nervous excitement is catching.
+They come in, eyes wide and almost frightened, none of them knowing what to expect or how to behave.
+I like to think I have at least a small part in making them feel at home and challenging them to think in new and critical ways about the world around them.
+Besides being a writer, teaching is the best job, really.
 This autumn is also a change for me in terms of my own writing.
 My new book, Gnarled Hollow, is a ghost story, and a pretty creepy one at that.
 There is a lesbian romance at the heart of the novel, but the paranormal/mystery genre is new for me as an author.
 The novel includes elements of everything I love--higher education, lesbian relationships, art, literature--but it's a completely new direction for me in terms of structure and mood.
 As I was writing it, I felt like I'd finally found my grove.
 It wrote quickly, faster than anything I've ever done, almost effortlessly.
 I think I've finally recognized that, while I love traditional romance novels, it was, perhaps, mystery and thrillers that I was meant to write.
 I felt good, excited, as I was writing it, and I've never been more proud of something I've written.
+So this autumn really is a new direction, both for me as a writer and my for students.
+I can't wait to see what happens next.

 5 Comments